EtherealEngine/etherealengine-docs/docs/manual/manual.md

 For specific tutorials and guides, refer to:

 - [Become a Creator](https://etherealengine.github.io/etherealengine-docs/creator): Tutorials for using the engine's **Studio** to build metaverse experiences.
-- [Typescript guides](https://etherealengine.github.io/etherealengine-docs/developer/typescript): Guides for developers using Typescript with the iR Engine.
+- [TypeScript guides](https://etherealengine.github.io/etherealengine-docs/developer/typescript): Guides for developers using TypeScript with the iR Engine.